Post Doctoral Research

 - Many others

 Dr. Kostova's post-doctoral appointment at UMass involves clinical training alongside work on several clinically-focused research projects.
-She is collaborating with the Child Trauma Training Center at UMass, working on a SAMHSA-funded project aimed at improving the identification of trauma and to increase trauma-sensitive care and access to evidence based trauma treatment for at risk and underserved populations of local children and families.
-She is also involved in an NIH-funded project in the field of eMental Health for people with severe mental illnesses, and has implemented Mindfulness-based interventions in an in-patient residential facility for youths with complex trauma.
+She is collaborating with the Child Trauma Training Center at UMass, working on a SAMHSA-funded project aimed at improving the identification of childhood trauma and to increase access to evidence based trauma treatment for at risk and underserved populations of local children and families.
+She is also involved in an NIH-funded project in the field of eMental Health, implementing an online tool aiming to increase the health literacy of people with severe mental illnesses.
+Her clinical work and training involved several rotations in inpatient and outpatient clinics, including the Adolescent Units at Worcester Recovery Center and Hospital and the Outpatient Ambulatory Services at UMass.

-The depth and diversity of Dr. Kostova's training in trauma studies has shaped her ability to understand and approach trauma from multiple perspectives, including trauma-based CBT, psychodynamic and expressive approaches, and mindfulness-based treatments.
+The depth and diversity of Dr. Kostova's training has shaped her ability to understand and approach childhood trauma from multiple perspectives, including top-down (trauma-focused CBT, psychodynamic psychotherapy), and bottom-up (mindfulness-based) approaches.
+She is currently involved in certification programs in Trauma-Focused Cognitive Behavioral Therapy for kids and adolescents (TF-CBT) and in Mindfulness Based Cognitive Therapy.

 Currently, he is a post-doctoral fellow in the Department of Psychiatry at the University of Massachusetts Medical School.
 His duties include a variety of research projects in addition to his clinical work at Student Counseling Services and Ambulatory Psychiatry Services.
 Dr. Olendzki's research in the Department of Psychiatry includes pioneering projects such as the Mindful Physician Leadership Program and various studies involving Open Dialogue, which is an innovative approach to caring for individuals with psychosis.
 His professional interests include mindfulness, anxiety, trauma, and depression.